- Getting Started: Church WordPress Theme Documentation

 In this are of your theme options, under your WooCommerce tab you can edit your header shop / store page style, add a image background, a slider build-in revolution slider plugin, the color, the title text, content caption.
 Finally, the navigation menu style.

 The best way to create amazing pages with the theme is using the Church WordPress theme custom page builder elements, in this area we will show you how to use it. you will be able to use this shortcode to build pages, posts or galleries.
 We build this shortcode to add more features to the theme page builder.
-You will install our exclusive WordPress Visual composer add-ons plugin for free as soon as you activate our Visualmodo theme on your site, a message for you simply click-to-upload our plugin.
+You will install our exclusive WordPress Visual composer add-ons plugin for free as soon as you activate our Visualmodo theme on your site, a message for you simply click-to-upload our plugin or follow the church WordPress theme documentation.

 As soon as you activate the visual elements plugin you will see a new tab on your Visual Composer ‘add elements’ tab called ‘Visual Elements’ that will add new page content elements like icons, .svg icons upload, box icons, portfolio, team, blog, counts, testimonial, tweets, alerts and even more.
 In the case you want to edit the default plugin page content elements style you can navigate to your WordPress Dashboard > Visual Elements > General Settings > area.